Here's how to put together a set of basic hand and power tools that will allow you to handle almost any home repair.

 Start with a 3-foot version and add longer ones as your projects require.
 The wider the body, the less it will flex during use.

 Whether you're setting up tools or marking lines to cut, you'll need an accurate square.
-Popular types include a try square (also called a "miter square") and the triangular square.
-The type doesn’t matter as much as its accuracy, so check it before leaving the store using the tips below.
+Popular types include the combination square and the speed square (image to the right).
+Check the accuracy before leaving the store using the tips below.

 Inaccurate squares lead to inaccurate work and tool adjustments.
 To check whether your square lives up to its name, hold it against the straight edge of a notepad or a piece of wood with a straight edge.
 Place the square along the long edge at its center and mark a pencil line dividing the surface in half.
 Then flip the square over, place the blade as close as possible to the first line, and draw another line.
 If the two lines aren't parallel, try another square.

 Any sturdy flashlight will do for starters, but you'll soon wish you had one you don't have to hold while you work.
 Options include flashlights that can be tilted and aimed where you need light and ones with a headband for hands-free aiming.

 Eventually, you'll come across some dangerously sharp metal edges that need to be dulled or dull edges that need to be sharpened (such as a lawnmower blade).
 A 6-inch mill file offers two flat faces.
 To keep them in good shape, clean them with a stiff-bristle or brass-bristle brush.